Frequently Asked Questions

 What happens when I have acquired the maximum number of animals but still need more?

-If you have acquired the maximum number of animals allowed under your approved AUP but are still in need of more, you will need to submit a revision request for additional animals.
-Please see Protocol Submission and Review and the ACUC Meeting and Deadline Calendar for information.
+If you have acquired the maximum number of animals allowed under your approved AUP but are still in need of more, you will need to submit an amendment to your protocol requesting additional animals.
+Please see Protocol Submission, Deadlines and Meeting Dates for information.